Argentina debt deal opens door for $13 bln provincial revamp

 "It was crucial for Argentina to close this deal to have a more friendly and attractive deal for the provinces," said Gerardo Mato, chairman of global banking Americas at HSBC, who was involved in the sovereign negotiations.

-He said that sovereign and provincial bonds would be much lower if the central government had remained stuck in default.
+He said that prices of sovereign and provincial bonds would be much lower if the central government had remained stuck in default.

 The sovereign deal on foreign-law bonds gave creditors around 55 cents on the dollar, which enabled the government to restructure 99% of the eligible debt.
 That saw ratings agencies upgrade the country, and its risk index fell sharply.